MiteshShah/miteshshah.github.io/resume/index.md

   * Complete Setup - Install NGINX, PHP, MySQL, Mail Server and dependencies in a single command.
   * HHVM & PageSpeed Support - Boost WordPress sites by enabling HHVM and PageSpeed using a single command.
   * Caching Options - Use W3Total Cache, WP Super Cache & Nginx’s FastCGI Cache.
-  * Config Optimization - Automatically tweaks server configuration as per available hardware resources.
+  * Config Optimisation - Automatically tweaks server configuration as per available hardware resources.
   * Git-Backed Changes - All config changes are saved using Git so feel free to play with config!

 <br>
 <b><a style="color: #428bca" href="https://github.com/rtcamp/media-node">Media Node</a></b><br>

 * A node.js wrapper for ffmpeg.
-* Single command take care of install/setup Node.js & dependency on Debian/Ubuntu/CentOS Servers.
+* Single command takes care of install/setup Node.js & dependency on Debian/Ubuntu/CentOS Servers.

 <br>
 <b><a style="color: #428bca" href="https://rtcamp.com/activecollab-gitolite/">activeCollab Gitolite</a></b><br>

 * ac_gitolite module connects your activeCollab to gitolite seamlessly.
 * activeCollab users can create new git repositories, manage SSH keys, read/write access, webhooks and much more, using the intuitive web-interface added in activeCollab.
-* Once a repository gets created all git commands will work directly with gitolite server.
+* Once a repository gets created all git commands will work directly with the gitolite server.
 * All your git tools like netbeans and git-tower will work just right away!

 <br>
 <b><a style="color: #428bca" href="https://github.com/EasyEngine/nginx-build">NGINX Custom Package</a></b><br>

-* Build/Compile various NGINX flavor which include 3rd party modules like ngx_pagespeed, lua etc
+* Build/Compile various NGINX flavours which include 3rd party modules like ngx_pagespeed, lua etc
 * Quickly build NGINX stable/mainline by running single command.
 <br><br><br>